 Conventionally, the ring oscillators are designed using electronic transistors or microfluidics – both rely on hard components to function, while the soft version replaces that hardware with inverters that manipulate air pressure.

 Those inverters – “NOT” digital logic gates – manipulate the air pressure in the robot’s rubber tubes.
-If the input is high pressure, the output will be low pressure and vice versa.
+If the input is high pressure, the output will be low pressure, and vice versa.
 And when three, or any odd number, of gates, are connected in a ring, one gate shift triggers the next, and so forth, giving robots new dynamic motions.

 To test their soft robot oscillator, the team created five different soft robot prototypes, each using a constant flow of air pressure to drive three inverters.
 One of these prototypes pushes a ball around a ring.
 Another undulates a stage to keep beads of two different sizes rolling against the edge, enabling the smaller beads to fall through holes, sorting themselves.

-The ring oscillator is also suitable for things like rolling motions, which requires coordination of several actions in time.
+The ring oscillator is also suitable for things like rolling motions, which requires the coordination of several actions in time.
 To get their hexagonal foam robot to move forward, the ring oscillator helps inflate a balloon behind the robot and deflate one in front at the same time.
 The coordinated push-and-release shifts the hexagon forward again and again as the balloons inflate and deflate in perfect sync.

 All the prototypes are made with soft materials and are relied on tethered air pressure.
 The researchers are currently looking at ways to remove that connection to let soft robots work in remote locations or hazardous areas.